-Whether your interest in composition lies along the more traditional Composer route or tends towards the newer field of work as a Video Game Composer, academic training will give you the knowledge necessary to help your raw musical talent really bloom.
+Whether your interest in composition lies along the more traditional Composer route, in working as a Film Composer, or tends towards the newer field of work as a Video Game Composer, academic training will give you the knowledge necessary to help your raw musical talent really bloom.
 You’ll study music theory, take instrument lessons, learn your way around recording software and studios, and hone your composition skills.
 While in school, students will create a diverse portfolio of their own work, showcasing their unique voice.

 Some of the most popular Composition B.A., B.F.A. or B.M. programs are located in cities with sizable entertainment industries, giving students access to networking and internship opportunities in the worlds of film, TV and video games.
 Although not strictly necessary, some students may want to consider a more specialized M.A. or M.M.
 (Masters of Music) or Ph.D. to further enhance their skill set.

 In all honesty, on-the-job experience with live music and touring is more important than a college degree if you want to become a Tour Manager.
 If you choose to attend school, though, a specialized Music Business degree will help you get familiar with the economics of the industry and the jargon, and develop many of the leadership skills required.
 Music Business programs also help students meet and develop the wider circle of industry contacts necessary to land a job.
 Think about it: by majoring in this field, you’ll meet talented musicians, Producers, and future industry professionals on the rise—exactly the type of people who will at some point want to hire a Tour Manager.
 Plus internships and program-specific extracurriculars such as a campus record label or concert venue can help students build their work experience.